chocolatey/docs/input/en-us/general/troubleshooting.md

 Chocolatey.org now requires TLS 1.2 at a minimum.
 Please see https://chocolatey.org/blog/remove-support-for-old-tls-versions.
 The post provides options if you have older clients that need to install Chocolatey.

-<a id="im-getting-a-403-unauthorized-issue-when-attempting-to-install-chocolatey"></a>
-<a id="markdown-im-getting-a-403-unauthorized-issue-attempting-to-install-chocolatey" name="im-getting-a-403-unauthorized-issue-attempting-to-install-chocolatey"></a>
 ### I'm getting a 403 unauthorized issue attempting to install Chocolatey

 Please see [I'm getting a 403 unauthorized issue when attempting to use the community package repository.](#im-getting-a-403-unauthorized-issue-when-attempting-to-use-the-community-package-repository)

-<a id="markdown-i-am-having-trouble-with-powershell-to-install-chocolatey" name="i-am-having-trouble-with-powershell-to-install-chocolatey"></a>
 ### I am having trouble with PowerShell to install Chocolatey

 See the More Options section of [installation](../usage/installation#more-install-options).

-<a id="markdown-licensed-installation-and-issues" name="licensed-installation-and-issues"></a>
 ## Licensed Installation and Issues

 See [licensed installation](../usage/installation-licensed).
 If you are having issues, please see https://chocolatey.org/support for details on how to get support.

-<a id="markdown-creating-packages" name="creating-packages"></a>
 ## Creating Packages

-<a id="markdown-install-chocolateypath-doesnt-seem-to-work" name="install-chocolateypath-doesnt-seem-to-work"></a>
 ### Install-ChocolateyPath doesn't seem to work.

 I added `Install-ChocolateyPath $binPath`, but after installing when I try to run the installed application I get "not recognized as the name of a cmdlet, function, script file, or operable program."
 Please see [My PATH is not getting updated](#my-path-is-not-getting-updated).

-<a id="markdown-error-cannot-bind-parameter-because-parameter-filetype-is-specified-more-than-once" name="error-cannot-bind-parameter-because-parameter-filetype-is-specified-more-than-once"></a>
 ### ERROR: Cannot bind parameter because parameter 'fileType' is specified more than once.

 This error is seen sometimes on versions of Chocolatey older than 0.10.6.
 The problem is likely you have the following in your packaging: